South Korea’s Ham Jeong-woo eyes spot at British Open as he extends lead at S’pore Open

 Meanwhile, Asian Tour commissioner and chief executive Cho Minn Thant expressed confidence that the International Series – a set of elevated events on the regional circuit – would go on despite uncertainty over LIV Golf’s future.

-This comes a week after reports surfaced that Saudi Arabia’s Public Investment Fund was on the cusp of withdrawing its support for the rebel league.
+This comes a week after reports surfaced that Saudi Arabia’s Public Investment Fund was on the verge of withdrawing its support for the rebel league.

 The International Series is co-sanctioned by the Asian Tour and LIV Golf.